 Offers an intermediate-level study of contemporary issues in healthcare.
 Draws upon a variety of perspectives.
 Offers students an opportunity to expand their breadth of knowledge and to facilitate their understanding of various themes grounded in a particular area of healthcare.
-Prereq.
-Sophomore standing or above.
+May be repeated once.

 HLTH 4525.
 Community Service Learning.
 3 Hours.

 Addresses topics of public policy, advocacy, and cultural diversity within the context of physical therapy and the populations it serves.
 Combines class discussion regarding these topics with service to community partners and local underserved populations, such as the urban poor, elderly, children, and minorities.
 Students perform one to two hours of approved volunteer community service per week.
 May be taken in place of PT 5227.